WELCOME TO THE CHEPSTOW SOCIETY

 Are you willing to help?

 The Chepstow Society is organised by a small and (usually!) friendly committee.
 We are always looking for people to provide new input to that group.
-In particular, we would welcome members who can contribute on environmental matters; or help to design publicity material; or help involve younger residents in our activities; or who can help our hard-pressed Treasurer.
+In particular, we would welcome members who can contribute on environmental matters; or help to design publicity material; or help involve younger residents in our activities.

 Local residents who are members of the Society, or would be happy to think about joining to help us contribute to our core objectives, are urged to contact the Society through this website, or the Society’s Facebook page.